1&1 SSL brings success and security to your website

 Why should I use an SSL checker to see whether my website has an integrated SSL certificate?

 Using the SSL checker is particularly useful if you run a website that requires the exchange of sensitive data with your clients.
 This kind of data exchange should always be secured by an SSL certificate, as third parties might otherwise be able to gain access to the information.
 If you run an online shop where the checkout process necessitates the entering of a delivery address and payment details by the customer, or you host a contact form on your website where interested parties can enter their name and e-mail address, an SSL certificate is vital.

-If you have not installed SSL you can use the SSL checker to detect the configuration of your server and find out which type of SSL certificate it supports.
-You can also use the SSL certificate checker to determine whether your SSL certificate is installed correctly and make sure there are no potential security gaps, which could endanger the data exchange.
-Over the last few years serious security leaks have been discovered repeatedly, particularly with older SSL certificates.
+If SSL is installed you can use the SSL certificate checker to determine whether there are any potential security gaps which could endanger the data exchange.
+Over the last few years serious security leaks have been discovered repeatedly, particularly with older SSL versions and implementations.
 Use the SSL tester from 1&1 to avoid potential gaps in your SSL certificate.

 How does the SSL test show me whether my website is SSL encrypted?

 With 1&1 it is easy to test your SSL certificate: enter the URL of your website or server into the SSL checker and click "check".
 You will receive the result within a matter of seconds.
 If your website is not SSL encrypted, this message will pop up on your screen: No SSL Connection.

 This notification means that the connection to your website is not protected by an SSL certificate, either because you haven't installed one, or it is expired or faulty.
 If this is the case you should review the installation of your SSL certificate or request a new one.
 If the SSL test is successful, it shows you which certificate you are using, whether it is installed correctly, and if there are any safety gaps.